dyrdev/applicant-sensei/README.md

 ---

-**Applicant Sensei** - Because getting the job shouldn't be harder than doing the job.
+**Applicant Sensei** - Because getting the job shouldn’t be harder than doing the job.